What I can do - I will -

 I am Stacey, a native Texan and proud American.
 I am a friend to veterans, a voice for those who have yet to return.
 I live to honor those who made it back, and remember those who did not.
-I am an adopted member of Vietnam Veterans of America Chapter 278, a life member of the Associates of Vietnam Veterans of America, and an honorary member of the United States Coast Guard [you can see that, and my other honors, here].
+I am an adopted member of the local Vietnam Veterans of America chapter, a life member of the Associates of Vietnam Veterans of America, and an honorary member of the United States Coast Guard.
 I am the proud granddaughter of three World War II veterans.
-Furthermore, I am the daughter-in-law, cousin, niece, aunt, and sister of numerous other veterans, including a brother who is currently serving in Afghanistan and a nephew who served two tours in Iraq.
+Furthermore, I am the daughter-in-law, cousin, niece, aunt, and sister of numerous other veterans, including a brother who served in Afghanistan and a nephew who served two tours in Iraq.

 Within a year, I had adopted six more people unaccounted for from the Vietnam War and began this site; in 2013, I adopted my eighth MIA.
 Each of my adopted POW/MIAs were adopted for a reason: Harwood, because he was the first name given to me; Kinsman, because he was lost in the same incident as Harwood; Vietti, because she was the lone female POW; Green, Forrester, Armstrong, and Rittichier because they represented the remains branches of the military.
 When I adopted my seventh MIA, I felt complete.
 They were my special heroes, the men and woman whose stories I would commit to heart so that I could tell others about them.
 Later on, I dedicated part of this site to all Texans unaccounted for from both the Korean and Vietnam Wars, and I would recollect bits of information about some of them when I would hear their names.
 I felt connected to them as well, but not on the same level as my original seven adoptees.
 However, after contacting the daughter of another MIA, we became fast friends.
 I wanted to do what I could to help honor her father, so, fifteen years after I adopted my first MIA, I decided to adopt her father as well.